Elsie Cameron Corbett: Family and early life

-Her father's ‘many good works’ set an example for Corbett, and she became honorary vice-president of the women and girls section of the Scottish Christian Union, which was independent but affiliated to the British Women's Temperance Association.
+Her father's many good works set an example for Corbett, and she became honorary vice-president of the women and girls section of the Scottish Christian Union, which was independent but affiliated to the British Women's Temperance Association.
 She funded an additional hostel at Glasgow Green for working girls to be able to stay overnight for a low fee.

 Suffragism and war service

 Enjoying behaving unconventionally, both Corbett and her father publicly supported the National Union of Women's Suffrage Societies (NUWSS).
-Although she became one of the youngest members of the Scottish Federation of Women's Suffrage Societies Kilmarnock Branch, Corbett became honorary president (1911-1914).
-At one event, she and her father gave more funds to a Working Girls Club, as they watched a ‘suffragette’ play, which had already been performed in various settings, written by Henry, husband of suffrage activist Maud Arncliffe Sennett.
+Although she was one of the youngest members of the Scottish Federation of Women's Suffrage Societies Kilmarnock Branch, Corbett became honorary president (1911–1914).
+At one event, she and her father gave more funds to a Working Girls Club, as they watched a suffragette play, which had already been performed in various settings, written by Henry, husband of suffrage activist Maud Arncliffe Sennett.

-The NUWSS were behind the setting up and raising funds for Dr. Elsie Inglis’ Scottish Women's Hospitals for Foreign Service.
-Corbett became one of their strongest fundraisers and a long term donor to healthcare in Serbia, from 1914-15 until long after the war in 1935 and beyond.
+The NUWSS were behind the setting up and raising of funds for Dr. Elsie Inglis' Scottish Women's Hospitals for Foreign Service.
+Corbett became one of their strongest fundraisers and a long term donor to healthcare in Serbia, from 1914–1915 until long after the war in 1935 and beyond.

 In 1914, she became honorary vice-president of a group fundraising for the ‘Scottish Lassie’ motorised ambulances for the hospitals nearest the front.
 She chaired a fundraising concert, with speaker suffragette Teresa Billington-Greig, and a local choir and musicians.
-Corbett was also a platform guest when over £3000 was then donated (just a week later) to the chairman of the British Red Cross, Sir George Beatson, who explained how important these motor vehicles were going to be to move injured troops more rapidly to get urgent treatment.
+Corbett was also a platform guest when over £3,000 was donated (one week later) to the chairman of the British Red Cross, Sir George Beatson, who explained how important these motor vehicles were going to be to move injured troops more rapidly to get urgent treatment.

-Corbett then took another unconventional step, and went to train in nursing at Kilmarnock Infirmary and Stobhill Hospital, (at that time redesignated 'Scottish Military Hospital No 3') so that she could volunteer to go the Scottish Women's Hospitals herself, where she served during 1915 to 1919.
+Corbett then took another unconventional step, and went to train in nursing at Kilmarnock Infirmary and Stobhill Hospital (at that time redesignated 'Scottish Military Hospital No 3') so that she could volunteer to go to the Scottish Women's Hospitals herself, where she worked between 1915 and 1919.

-On the sea route to the war zone, she met Kathleen Nora Dillon (1877 – 1958) from Aghada, Cork who was put in charge of the transport unit and was to become her lifelong friend and companion or ‘partner’.
+On the sea passage to the war zone, she met Kathleen Nora Dillon (1877–1958) from Aghada, Cork who was put in charge of the transport unit and was to become her lifelong friend, and companion or partner.
 From Spring 1915, Corbett and Dillon were both with the Red Cross Scottish Ambulance Column.